Maryoux/Jourding/README.md

 # Jourding

 A Telegram bot that logs your trades into Notion using a screenshot-first, button-driven flow.
-No typing required — just drop a chart and tap buttons.
+No typing required — drop a chart, tap buttons, done.

+> 🤖 **Auto-detects Entry, SL & TP** from your chart screenshot using NVIDIA Nemotron vision (free via OpenRouter) — zero manual price input needed.

 ---

 ## How it works

 ### Before chart (opening a trade)

-Drop your entry chart → bot asks questions via buttons → trade saved to Notion as **Open**
+Drop your entry chart → bot reads prices automatically → confirm or edit → trade saved to Notion as **Open**

 ```
 📸 Screenshot